 Neither Efi Nave nor Eti Craif, a judge on the Rishon Lezion Magistrate’s Court, will be charged.

 Nave, who resigned as head of the bar association after his arrest in 2019, was one of the nine members of the powerful Judicial Appointments Committee, which decides on placement and promotions for judges in Israel’s three-tiered judicial system.
-The position gave him outsize influence in helping lawyers advance in their careers — a role he is suspected of exploiting for sex.
+The position gave him outsize influence in helping lawyers advance in their careers — a role he was suspected of exploiting for sex.